wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

   </syscheck>

 .. warning:: There is a known bug that affects versions 2.8.5 and 2.8.4 of ``audit`` that shows a directory as ``null`` when it has been moved adding a ``/`` at the end of the directory.
-This bug will ca use that no alerts related to this directory will be shown until a new event related to this directory is triggered when ``whodata`` is enabled.
+This bug will cause that no alerts related to this directory will be shown until a new event related to this directory is triggered when ``whodata`` is enabled.

 How to tune audit to deal with a huge amount of who-data events at the same time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^